La Nouvelle Vague (The French New Wave)

 GENERALLY RECOGNIZED AS THE FIRST FRENCH NEW WAVE FILM.

-Jean-Claude Brialy and Gérard Blain also feature in Chabrol’s next film, “Les Cousins” (1959), which you can also see on The Criterion Channel.
+Jean-Claude Brialy and Gérard Blain also appear in Chabrol’s next film, “Les Cousins” (1959), which is also available on The Criterion Channel.

 Claude Chabrol